jfrankbryant/fictiontaggingengine/README.md

 fictionTaggingEngine.pkl: saved model of the fiction tagging engine

 Summary of Project Results:
 I setup an ETL pipeline to transform AO3 fanfic into a labelled dataset because AO3 has an award-winning tag wrangling system, so out of all of the options it was the best one to get labelled data with the least amount of manual processing.
 I also setup a machine learning pipeline to create an initial algorithm based on the toy dataset I created.
-Currently precision is better in the algorithm, however higher recall and f-scores likely need more data with better labelling to train on.
+Currently precision is better in the algorithm than recall, however higher recall and f-scores likely need more data with better labelling to train on.

 Sources for code adapted and used:
 Stripping code found here: https://stackoverflow.com/questions/7984169/remove-trailing-newline-from-the-elements-of-a-string-list